moyrnaa/Cryptography_from_scratch/README.md

-# Cryptography_from_scratch
-# Caesar Cipher , It’s named after Julius Caesar ...
+# Caesar Cipher

-- This is my Python implementation of the Caesar Cipher, one of the oldest and simplest encryption methods.
+-This is my Python implementation of the Caesar Cipher, one of the oldest and simplest encryption methods.
-- the Caesar cipher should only be used for fun because it is very easy to solve ...
+⚠️ Note: The Caesar Cipher is not secure and should only be used for educational purposes or fun, as it can be easily decrypted."

 ## What’s a Caesar Cipher?